JimChr-R4GN4R/Dirl0ck-Holm3s/README.md

 # Dirl0ck-Holm3s
-This is a dir bruteforce for websites!
+This is a dir bruteforce script for websites!